brandur/sorg/content/drafts/interfaces.md

 title: The Future of User Interfaces
 ---

-Modern apps frustrate me.
+Modern apps and interfaces frustrate me.

 Somewhere around the 00s we made the decision to jump ship off desktop apps and start writing the lion's share of new software for the web.
-This was largely for pragmatic reasons; the infrastructure to talk to a remote server became possible for the first time, and
+This was largely for pragmatic
+reasons: the infrastructure to talk to a remote server became possible for the first time, good cross platform UI frameworks had always been elusive beasts [1], and desktop development frameworks were intimidating compared to more approachable languages like Perl and PHP.

-Perfect cosmetic control.
+The other reason was aesthetic: HTML and CSS gave web developers perfect cosmetic control over what their interfaces looked like, allowing them to custom brand them and build experiences that were pixel-perfect according to what they wanted their users to see.
+This seemed like a big improvement over more limiting desktop development, but led to the world we have today where every interface is a different size and shape, and any conventions that used to exist (and which were a boon to usability) have disappeared to the wind.

-Web apps are still being hailed as the future.
-Many companies are still developing their main products online, and even when they're not, Electron-based products are considered a reasonable alternative.
+Today, web apps are still being hailed as the future.
+With the possible exception of mobile, most software companies are building their products for the web, and even when they're not, web technology is considered a reasonable alternative for the desktop.
+Vocal group proclaim that Electron-based apps convey huge benefits compared to traditional options.

+I'm not on a mission to destroy the web, and will admit more than willingly that the lower barrier to publishing HTML has done a huge amount of good for the world.
+But as the web is continually augmented with ever more unwieldy retrofits, there's a widening disparity between what we can build with it compared to the best-written native apps.
+Software we build today takes too long to load, depends too heavily on slow networks, overemphasizes visual gimmickry, and lacks the refinement that allows mastery by more experienced users to make huge strides in productivity.

+## The Worst Kept Secret (#worst-kept-secret)

 An ex-colleague who is a major JavaScript pundit recently called me out on Twitter for gross hyperbole after I